-Big Butt Trail is a 11.6 mile moderately trafficked out and back trail located near Barnardsville, NC that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Big Butt Trail is a 11.6 mile moderately trafficked out and back trail located near Barnardsville, North Carolina that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 Directions from Burnsville, NC: Travel east on 19E for .5 mile and turn right on SR 197 (south).
 Stay on this road through Pensacola where the road turns to gravel.
 The trailhead is on the left at Cane River Gap and is marked by a forest service gate.
 The trail starts just before this gate on the left.
 No signs mark the trailhead.

 We hiked up from Cane River Gal and only went about 6.6 of the trail round trip because of a late start.
 A beautiful frosty day in January before the first ridiculously late snows of the season.
 A great trail and cardiovascular work out.
 We stopped just shy of the hill around Bug Butt and walked into the woods finding a spring head and draw that leads to Indian Fork River.